stormasm/textinput-test/README.md

 [textinput](https://github.com/stormasm/textinput).

 But if you look at the file sizes of the two crates they are identical because 'u' was replaced with 't' in the crate name.

+The following functionality is not included in the `ti` crate that is included in the `ui` crate:

+- clipboard
+- dropdown
+- link
+- progress
+- radio
+- resizable
+- skeleton
+- slider
+- svg_img
+- table
+- time
+- webview